Tencent/puerts/doc/unity/en/knowjs/typescript.md

 ## Compiling Typescript

-### Using PuerTS.TSLoader

-PuerTS provides a third-party module called [puerts-ts-loader](https://github.com/zombieyang/puerts-ts-loader), which is based on PuerTS's Loader mechanism and specializes in handling Typescript.

-It also includes built-in features such as debugpath, sourcemap, and consoleredirect.

-We recommend using it to work with Typescript.
-If you decide to use it, you can simply refer to the readme file in that repo.

-But if you want to compile Typescript yourself, you can go on.

 ### Compiling Typescript with tsc/swc and loading it

 After obtaining tsconfig, you can easily compile ts into js using the tsc command.
 Alternatively, you can use the faster swc: